movementlabsxyz/MIP/MIP/mip-39/README.md

 - two contracts on the L1 side,
 - one contract (module) on the L2 (Move) side,
 - a relayer.

+### Hash-time-lock contracts (HTLC)

+The proposed native bridge employs Hash-time-lock-contracts ([HTLC](https://bitcoinwiki.org/wiki/hashed-timelock-contracts)).
+HTLC utilizes two main concepts:

+- Time Locks: These ensure transactions complete within a set period.
+Or funds revert to their owners, preventing loss from delays or non-completion.
+- Hash Locks: A secret is required to unlock funds, ensuring only participants who fulfill the swap conditions can access the assets.

+These two mechanisms guarantee atomicity (complete swap or no swap) and  trustlessness (no reliance on the counterparty's honesty), making the transfer secure for cryptocurrency bridging.

 ### Attacks on bridges